Diane Crossfit Wod – A Beastly Strategy to Improve your PR

 - Do not overextend at the top of the movement

-When you approach a workout such as Diane, you need to check your ego at the door.
-It the stipulated loads or reps are beyond your ability, you will end up using terrible form with the probable result that you’ll get injured.
-That is why you should work up to this WOD by scaling.
+When you approach a workout such as Diane Crossfit Wod, you need to check your ego at the door.
+It the stipulated loads or reps are beyond your ability, you will end up using a terrible form with the probable result that you’ll get injured.
+That is why you should work up to this Diane Crossfit Wod by scaling.

 Scaling the Handstand Push Up

-A lot of people simply cannot do handstand push ups.
+A lot of people cannot do handstand push-ups.
 Here is a progression of scales for still doing a modified version of Diane.

 - Incline Push Ups